 At Legal & General, we want to help individuals have a happy and healthy financial future.
 From saving for a rainy day and better budgeting to getting out of payday loan cycles, a sustainable financial future means a better quality of life for individuals and their families.

-That’s why in 2017 we acquired more than 40% of Salary Finance, a digital financial start-up, a digital financial start-up that was working with businesses to help employees improve their financial wellbeing.
+That’s why in 2017 we invested £9.9 million for a stake of more than 40% in Salary Finance, a digital financial start-up that was working with businesses to help employees improve their financial wellbeing.
 Since then, further amounts have been invested by us and other leading backers, and today the company helps 3 million individuals from over 550 companies in the UK, 15% of which are in the FTSE 100.

 The premise behind Salary Finance arose as a response to a deep-rooted societal problem: the less you earn, the lower your credit score and the higher rate of interest required.
 “There really is no other service in the world that has that dynamic,” explains Asesh Sarkar, Co-Founder and Global CEO of Salary Finance.
 “It’s like going into a sandwich shop and being told either: ‘You’re really rich so we’ll charge you £1 for a sandwich’ or ‘You’re young or really poor so we’re going to charge you £10’.
 It’s highly regressive and creates a huge wealth gap.”